 Sven and the Art of Computer Maintenance is the personal site of Sven Kiljan.
 Here I publish what interests me either professionally or personally.

-Before my current position I worked as a PhD candidate at Open University of the Netherlands in the Kennisprogramma Veiligheid Digitaal Betalingsverkeer (Research Program on Safety and Security of Online Banking), a research program hosted by an academical partnership between NHL University of Applied Sciences and Politieacademie known as Lectoraat Cybersafety.
+Before all of that I was a PhD candidate at Open University of the Netherlands in the Kennisprogramma Veiligheid Digitaal Betalingsverkeer (Research Program on Safety and Security of Online Banking), a research program hosted by an academical partnership between NHL University of Applied Sciences and Politieacademie known as Lectoraat Cybersafety.
 My daily work was conducted at Radboud University in Nijmegen where I worked in the Digital Security research group of the Faculty of Science under supervision of my promoter, Marko van Eekelen.

 My e-mail address can be derived from: <first name>@<last name>.org